franhinomut/franhinomut.github.io/index.md

 ---

-## Natural Lenguage Processing
+## Natural Language Processing

 ---

 ### BERT used with Sentiment Analysis

 A Sentiment Analysis model was constructed by harnessing the power of pre-trained BERT transformer, a state-of-the-art language model, and applying it to a substantial dataset enriched with smile annotations.
-This endeavor was executed within the PyTorch Framework, with a focus on developing a model for multi-class classification.
+This endeavour was executed within the PyTorch Framework, focusing on developing a model for multi-class classification.

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#)
 [![Static Badge](https://img.shields.io/badge/NLP-white?logo=NLP)](#)